-The weather on Teide
+The weather on the Teide volcano

 The simple fact of having such a large volcano in Tenerife creates strange weather phenomena (microclimates) and the weather can be completely different a few kilometres away on the island.
 For example, the south of the island is generally sunnier but also much drier and desert-like than the north, which is much greener.
 It is also very common to see clouds forming very locally (for example in La Laguna where it often rains) and a few kilometres further away the sun shines.

-But there is a constant in Tenerife is that if you go up to the Teide, when you pass the height of the great pine forest that surrounds the caldera, you will be above the clouds and there is a good chance that you will be under the sun (in the 2 months we have been in Tenerife it must have rained only once on top… or better said, it snowed).
+But there is a constant in Tenerife is that if you go up to the Teide, when you pass the level of the great pine forest that surrounds the caldera, you will be above the clouds and there is a good chance that you will be under the sun (in the 2 months we have been in Tenerife it must have rained only once on top… or better said, it snowed).

 One last thing to know is the temperatures.
-Given the enormous difference in altitude between the sea and the top of the Teide, be aware that it can be very cool in the morning and evening in the national park.
-For example, I remember leaving one morning early to go hiking and it must have been 5 degrees at 2000m in the park (then as soon as the sun shines it is immediately 15-20 degrees).
+Given the enormous difference in altitude between the sea and the top of the Teide, be aware that it can be very cold in the morning and evening in the national park.
+For example, I remember leaving one morning early to go hiking and it must have been 5 degrees at 2000m in the park (then as soon as the sun shines it immediately increase to 15-20 degrees).
 Or when we climbed to the top of the Teide, it was almost 0 degrees up there at sunrise!
 The conclusion is that it is better to have several layers to be able to dress according to the temperature.

 Visit the Teide national Park by car (or by bus)

-To get a first glimpse of the Teide, there’s nothing like a little road trip through the park on the magnificent TF-21 road that crosses the caldera from side to side.
+To get a first glimpse of the Teide, there’s nothing like a little road trip through the national park on the magnificent TF-21 road that crosses the caldera from side to side.
 To make it easier for you, we have prepared a small interactive map with the main points of interest not to be missed.

 - The cable car: Parking at the lower station of the Teide cable car.
 We’ll give you more information about the cable car a little further down.

 - Roques de Garcia: It is the largest car park in the Teide National Park and it is also the beginning of a pretty 3-4km loop around funny rock formations.
 We’ll give you more details about this hike below.
-The car park is generally crowded (there are quite a few tourist buses that stop there) but if you have the courage to walk a little, you will quickly be on your own.
+The car park is generally crowded (there are quite a few tourist buses that stop there) but if you have the motivation to walk a little, you will quickly be on your own.

-- Narices del Teide: Change of scenery to arrive in the black volcanic rock that testifies to the last big eruption of Pico Viejo in 1798 (you will see very clearly the flow from this point).
+- Narices del Teide: Change of scenery to arrive in the black volcanic rock that testifies the last big eruption of Pico Viejo in 1798 (you will see very clearly the lava flow from this point).
 There too you will find a small car park which is the starting point for the hike to get to the Pico Viejo, which we will talk about below.

 - Montana Samara: Located a little lower than the Narices del Teide car park, this point is an ideal starting point for walks in a part of the park where pines grow on volcanic sand (with a very beautiful view of the Pico Viejo and the Teide).
 It is a magnificent part of the park not to be missed under any circumstances.